 the capital of Zakynthos is called both Zante and Zakynthos, which sometimes creates confusion.
 The town is small and particularly beautiful at night when you can climb the Bochali hill situated above the town and admire the view over Zante while enjoying delicious Greek specialties in one of its numerous restaurants.

-Among many cultural and historical monuments, Zante also has to offer many hotels and private apartments, where you can find decent accommodation for affordable prices.
+Among many cultural and historical monuments, Zante also has to offer many hotels and private apartments, where you can find decent accommodation at affordable prices.
 Zante is well connected by public bus to Tsilivi, Argassi, and Vasilikos, so it’s relatively easy to get around.
 For those who prefer the hustle and bustle of the city, this is the best place to stay.
 Zante also has a nice beach further down the town center, so you don’t have to move from the city in order to get a dip into the sea.
-Zante is located 6 kilometers from Zakynthos airport, which is around 10-15 minutes’ drive.
+Zante is located 6 kilometers from Zakynthos airport, which is around a 10-15 minute drive.

 Alykes and Alikanas